mahimamarwah/Exploratory-Testing-Automation-1/README.md

-# A Chrome Extension for Exploratory Testing
+# A Chrome Extension for Exploratory Testing Automation

-A Chrome extension designed for making web exploratory testing easier
+A Chrome extension designed for making web exploratory testing automation easier

 **Features**